oaltawil/Set-IntuneDevicePrimaryUser/README.md

 2. The script retrieves all the Sign In Audit logs for the "Windows Sign In" application for the last 30 days.
 3. For each device, the script determines the user with the highest number of sign-ins to Windows.
 4. The script compares and updates the Intune device's primary user to the most frequently signed-in user.
-5. The script creates a Csv file in the same folder as the script titled "IntuneDevices-PrimaryUsers-DateTime. csv" with the following details: "IntuneDeviceId,DisplayName,CurrentPrimaryUser,NewPrimaryUser,Modified"
+5. The script creates a Csv file in the same folder as the script titled "IntuneDevices-PrimaryUsers-DateTime. csv" with the following details: "IntuneDeviceId,DisplayName,CurrentPrimaryUser,NewPrimaryUser,Modified, ErrorMessage"

 Notes:
 - If the most-frequently signed-in user could not be determined, e.g. there are no sign-in events to Windows, the script will return "Failed" for the NewPrimaryUser field in the output file and won't make any changes.